Nayil97/Data-Analysis/README.md

-# Customer Segmentation Data Analysis Project using Python
+# Customer Segmentation using Python
 ## Table of Contents
 - Project Overview
 - Objectives